South Coast Orchid Society

 The OSSC newsletters have their own quirks.
 For some months, judging reports mention AOS judging only, even though the awards are also found in the ODC awards list.
 For some awards, and presumably these are only the awards where the AOS point score was different from the ODC/OSSC score, both scores are reported separately, and they sometimes differ significantly.

 More puzzling, there are some cases (before the switch to the "modern" terminology in March, 1956) where the point score is at odds with the stated award.
 In this way, a number of plants where the point score was 80 or higher are nevertheless shown as Bronze awards, and there seem to be too many of these to be due to clerical errors.
-More study is needed to explain these anomalies.
+On further research, it turns out that the original point system used 82.0 as the breakpoint between "Bronze" and "Silver".
+The breakpoint was eventually changed to 80.0, where it has remained in AOS judging to this day.

 Finally, after the ODC judging program was merged with AOS judging in January, 1968, there remained a number of awards that had still not been published.
-Efforts were made to deal with these, but by the end of 1968, some from 1967 or even earlier had still not been published, and no further effort was made to complete the publication of ODC awards.
+Efforts were made to deal with these, but when the last group of awards was published in July, 1969, some from 1967 or even earlier had apparently still not been published, and no further effort was made to complete the publication of ODC awards.

 It will be seen that no single source can be considered authoritative; there are errors in the newsletters, the OSSC awards list, Orchid Digest, and the ODC awards list.
 About the best that can be done is to look for a consensus and a reasonable explanation for the discrepancies that are found.
 Some help is available from AOS award records, because the AOS awards from OSSC will generally have counterparts in ODC records.
 It is likely, also, that more of the pre-1968 OSSC newsletters will eventually turn up.

-For award photos, it appears that only one set of photographs was made (in the form of color slides) at each monthly judging session.
+For award photos, it appears that only one set of photographs was made (in the form of color slides) at monthly judging sessions for some sites.
 We know what the ODC award photos looked like, because many were published as small black-and-white images along with the award information in Orchid Digest.
-Matching black-and-white or color images in the AOS Bulletin and the OrchidPro database show that the same award photos were used to document both sets of awards, ODC and AOS.
+Matching black-and-white or color images in the AOS Bulletin and the OrchidPro database show that the same award photos were used to document both sets of awards, ODC and AOS, although there are other examples where the ODC and AOS award photos differ slightly, evidently selected from a series of slides taken of each awarded plant.

 Recovering "Lost" Award Photos: A Test Case